Hackstur/Readme.Template/README.md

 **README.TEMPLATE** pretends to be my own template and cheatsheet for Readme.md files.
 <sup>You can use or share this document as you want, under [MIT](#MIT) license. </sup><br/>

+ - Last included:

- - To date i have included a basic layout and elements, as well as some useful links and tips.
+    - A basic layout and elements.
+    - Some useful links and tips.

 <p align="center">
 <img src="http://via.placeholder.com/700x300?text=d.^_^.b"/>